 Investigator will test an intervention to increase use of a fruit and vegetable incentive program in South Carolina for families in the Supplemental Nutrition Assistance Program (SNAP) experiencing food insecurity.
 Caregivers are randomized to an intervention or an education-only, wait-list control group.
 The investigators hypothesize the intervention will improve diet-related outcomes, above and beyond the education-only wait-list control.

-Increasing Affordable Fruits and Vegetables for Families With Food Insecurity
+Increasing Use of SNAP Fruit and Vegetable Incentive Programs for Families With Food Insecurity

 Researchers look for people who fit a certain description, called eligibility criteria.
 Some examples of these criteria are a person's general health condition or prior treatments.